Breathe In. Breathe Out.: Critical reception

 The album was met with positive reviews from music critics.
 Nolan Feeney of Time magazine called the album "mindless pop fun", while also stating that it "splits the difference between contemporary club-bangers and mid-2000s pop that's aged better than Duff or anybody else could have imagined."
-Idolator gave the album a rating of three out of five, citing that while some of the pleasures on the album are more "low-key", they did mentioned that there were "real gems" on the album.
+Idolator gave the album a rating of three out of five, writing that while some of the pleasures on the album are more "low-key", they did mentioned that there were "real gems" on the album.
 They praised Duff and her team for aiming "towards the elegant, layered production of the latter, which ensures that BIBO is perhaps this year's classiest and most carefully crafted pop album so far."

 Yasmeen Gharn of Nylon magazine gave a positive review of the album, noting that the album was "a natural evolution from her last musical work, Dignity."
 She praised Duff for not following the folk-pop direction that was first explored with "Chasing The Sun".
 Yasmeen criticized the lyrics of the album for being "cheesy at times" and "filled with nonsensical metaphors" but called the songs "relatable and catchy."
 HitFix's Katie Hasty provided a mixed review, describing the songs as "generic pop plods" but classifying the album as a whole as a "unconscious pleasure."
 Chester Chin, in his review for The Star newspaper, said at its best, the album "presents sleek pop bangers with brief folksy flirtations that expertly toe the line between sexy and sophisticated".

 Spin listed the album at number 25 on its year-end list of The 25 Best Pop Albums of 2015.